PaNOSC-ViNYL/ase/doc/development/writing_documentation_ase.rst

 Writing documentation
 =====================

-We use the Sphinx_ tool to generate the GPAW documentation (both HTML and PDF_).
+We use the Sphinx_ tool to generate the documentation (both HTML and PDF_).
 The documentation is stored in SVN as text files in the :trac:`doc` directory using the reStructuredText_ markup language.